|

 What's your interest?
 Is it dogs, budgies, or ferrets?
 Big game hunting, archery, or rappelling?
 Ceramics, needlepoint, or rock collecting?
 Perhaps your favorite activity is to dig in a garden, tile a kitchen, or rebuild a transmission.

-No matter what your favorite activity or hobby is, chances are that a magazine covers it.
+No matter what your favorite activity or hobby may be, chances are that a magazine covers it.
 Special interest publications make up the largest segment of the consumer magazine marketplace.
 These magazines are always hungry for new writers, including beginners who don't have a portfolio of clips.
 One reason is that many such publications don't pay the high rates that professionals expect; another is the need for fresh voices and perspectives.

 "But I'm not an Expert"